HOME WISE Uranium Project > Mining & Milling > Issues >

 Requests to intervene must be filed by May 16, 2012 (deadline extended).

 > Download Notice of Public Hearing, Apr.
-5, 2012 external link (PDF)
+5, 2012 (PDF)

-> Download Revised Notice of Public Hearing, May 2, 2012 external link (PDF)
+> Download Revised Notice of Public Hearing, May 2, 2012 (PDF)

-Mistissini Cree demand a pause for Matoush uranium exploration project and think of a moratorium: The Chief of the Cree Nation of Mistissini external link, Richard Shecapio, urges the Federal government to pause Strateco's licensing process for the advanced exploration of uranium in the Otish Mountains, on Cree Territory.
+Mistissini Cree demand a pause for Matoush uranium exploration project and think of a moratorium: The Chief of the Cree Nation of Mistissini , Richard Shecapio, urges the Federal government to pause Strateco's licensing process for the advanced exploration of uranium in the Otish Mountains, on Cree Territory.
 "We need to see real and concrete actions on the part of Strateco, in regard to information and consultation with the community.
 To this date, we are not satisfied with the way in which Strateco has been dealing with the issue of information sharing and consultation with the members of Mistissini.
 If nothing changes, we will reiterate our demand for a moratorium of advanced uranium exploration on our traditional territory", explains Chief Shecapio.
-(Grand Council of the Crees external link (Eeyou Istchee) Feb.
+(Grand Council of the Crees (Eeyou Istchee) Feb.
 2, 2012)

 On Aug.
 12, 2011, the Canadian Environmental Assessment Agency invited the public to comment on the Comprehensive Study Report for the proposed Matoush Exploration Project.